By Justin Corbell, Vice President of Sales, Scandit Inc.

 For example, rather than fitting every shelf with cameras in order to capture data, a single camera can be mounted on a robot that patrols the aisles at regular intervals, filming shelves and identifying stock gaps to ensure produce is topped up and maximizing the retailer’s sales opportunity.
 Similarly, camera-fitted drones can be flown over high shelves in giant warehouse outlets for stock checking or answering customer queries.

 Computer vision coupled with mobile devices and deep learning is the way to go for retailers and shoppers, and Amazon Go provides an important proof of concept.
 Happily for mainstream retailers, many other diverse applications are available to optimize shopping and store operations – incrementally and at a fraction of the price.
 The Amazon Go stores will wow – but for everyday jobs such as inventory checking and finding the right product, look no further than your smartphone.
-With mobile computer vision, you won’t require a disruptive, ‘big bang’ project to achieve the benefits of retail automation, scan-and-go or a better in-store experience using augmented reality, it can be achieved with the smart devices and customer apps already ubiquitous in your shoppers and employees hands.
+With mobile computer vision, you won’t require a disruptive, ‘big bang’ project to achieve the benefits of retail automation, self-scanning or a better in-store experience using augmented reality, it can be achieved with the smart devices and customer apps already ubiquitous in your shoppers and employees hands.

 For more information on how Scandit turns the humble smartphone into a powerful barcode scanner and helps you think like Amazon click here.
 To speak with a Scandit Solutions Representative click here.